Peter Warmerdam - practice owner and veterinarian

 Tamara Dunkley - veterinary nurse

 Tamara has her Certificate in Animal Technology and will be completing her Diploma in Veterinary Nursing through Otago Polytechnic this year.
 She’s always loved animals and has two at home - a Swedish Vallhund named Leela and a tabby cat named Meows (aka little miss kitty claws).
-Tamara has a passion for wildlife and native birds and enjoys flipperball and stamp collecting.
+Tamara has a passion for wildlife and native birds.